raweru/multinational-retail-data-centralisation/README.md

 ### Task 1: Set up a new database to store the data

-We used pgadmin4/postgresql to set up a new database called sales_data, where we centralized all the data.
+We used pgadmin4/postgresql to set up a new database called **sales_data**, where we centralized all the data.

 ### Task 2: Initialize three project classes